foundeo/cfdocs/guides/en/elvis.md

 OR

     result = firstOperand ?: secondOperand; // binary
-    result = isInteger(17) ? "it's an integer" : "no it isn't"; // "it's an integer"
+    result = isNumeric(17) ? "it's numeric" : "no it isn't"; // "it's numeric"

 OR

     result = firstOperand ? secondOperand : thirdOperand; // ternary
-    result = isInteger("nineteen") ? "it's an integer" : "no it isn't"; // "no it isn't"
+    result = isNumeric("nineteen") ? "it's numeric" : "no it isn't"; // "no it isn't"